-As a live – or synchronous – means of patient-provider communication, they allow users and professionals to interact in real-time, often making it possible for remote or busy clients to seek treatment where it would otherwise be unavailable.
+With live – or synchronous – means of patient-provider communication, users and professionals can interact in real-time, often making it possible for remote or busy clients to seek treatment where it would otherwise be unavailable.

 Wearable devices include a whole spectrum of high-tech electronic solutions that collect patient data for medical or mental health purposes.
 Spanning everything from smartwatches and heart monitors to biosensor wristbands, their main purpose is to gather information for a more holistic overview of a patient’s well-being.